hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/hamlet-hello-api.md

 }
 ```

-Within hamlet components belong to Tiers, they mainly set the network subnet configuration and create a logical group of components which perform a similar purpose to other components.
+Within hamlet components belong to `Tiers`; they mainly set the network subnet configuration and create a logical group of components which perform a similar purpose to other components.
 So in this case we've used the app (application) tier.

 ```json
 {